Tugaytalha/MosaicMind_Hardware/README.md

 # Setup Guide

 **Note:** This code was tested on Raspberry Pi OS (64-bit).
 Compatibility with other platforms/versions is not guaranteed.
+**Note:** To be able to receive/send data from/to mobile devices and the main server, they need to be connected to the same network.

 ## Install Dependencies